DarkCat09/python-aternos/README.md

 login with your username and password (or MD5 hash of password).
 > Note: Logging in with Google or Facebook account is not supported yet.

-Then get the servers list using get_servers method.
+Then get the servers list using the `servers` field.
 You can start/stop your Aternos server now, calling `start()` or `stop()`.

 There is an example how to use the Aternos API: